imoindjie/GFUL-FU/README.md

 # GFUL-FU
-Scripts used in "Fusion regression models with repeated functional data"
+Scripts used in "Fusion regression methods with repeated functional data"